2011 Scientific Research and Experimental Development tax credit claim

-- Advancements in the architecture of a hierarchical structure for ANN nodes
+- Advancements in the architecture of a hierarchical structure for ANN nodes.

-- The use of binary neurons (binons) with reinforcement learning,
+- The use of binary neurons (binons) with reinforcement learning.

-- Network growth from the addition of nodes for parallel and sequential pattern recognition
+- Network growth from the addition of nodes for parallel and sequential pattern recognition.

-- Learnt action habits integrated into an associated hierarchical behavior network
+- Learnt action habits integrated into an associated hierarchical behavior network.

 Current robot control software is not general purpose.
 It is specifically developed to function in a predefined environment with predefined tasks to be performed.
 Learning capability, if present, is limited to this environment.
 General purpose artificial intelligence architectures exist but are not designed for robot control i.e. they are not grounded on sensory input and device activation.
 Examples include ACT-R, SOAR, and HTM.
 DRAMA, MAXSON and Brook’s COG are experimental architectures designed for robot control but have not been applied with any success.
 This research is developing a new architecture to solve the problem.
 However there are no hierarchical ANNs based on binons that are feed-forward and use reinforcement learning.
-There are also no ANNs that grow nodes for each new object or sequence recognized or new action habit learnt.
+There are also no ANNs that grow nodes in a hierarchy for each new object or sequence recognized or for each new action habit learnt.

 Approach: Increase the complexity of the ANN structure and algorithms to process the requirements at greater complexity while still handling the lower complexity features.
 Run regression tests on already working lower complexity features.
 Determine its success at learning and thinking based on the observation of its actions in artificial test environments simulated in software and by inspection of its internal memory traces and processes.